Hamas says Israeli proposal fails to meet Palestinian demands but is under review | Law-Order

 Hamas says Israeli proposal fails to meet Palestinian demands but is under review

-The proposal was delivered to the Palestinian Islamist movement by Egyptian and Qatari mediators at talks in Cairo that aim to find a way out of the devastating war in the Gaza Strip, now in its seventh month.
-Israeli forces meanwhile stepped up bombardments on Deir Al-Balah and Rafah in central and southern Gaza respectively on Tuesday, two areas they have not so far invaded, residents said.
+The proposal was handed to the Palestinian Islamist movement by Egyptian and Qatari mediators at talks in Cairo that aim to find a way out of the devastating war in the Gaza Strip, now in its seventh month.
+Residents said Israeli forces kept up airstrikes on Deir Al-Balah in central Gaza and Rafah on the enclave's southern edge on Tuesday.

-Israeli forces meanwhile stepped up bombardments on Deir Al-Balah and Rafah in central and southern Gaza respectively on Tuesday, two areas they have not so far invaded, residents said.
+Residents said Israeli forces kept up airstrikes on Deir Al-Balah in central Gaza and Rafah on the enclave's southern edge on Tuesday.
+Israeli Prime Minister Benjamin Netanyahu has repeatedly flagged plans for a ground assault on Rafah, where over one million displaced civilians are holed up, despite international pleas for restraint.
 The talks in Cairo, also attended by the director of the U.S. Central Intelligence Agency William Burns, have so far failed reach a breakthrough towards pausing the war.

 In a statement, Hamas said a new Israeli ceasefire proposal fell short of its demands.
 "The movement (Hamas) is interested in reaching an agreement that puts an end to the aggression on our people.
 Despite that, the Israeli position remains intransigent and it didn't meet any of the demands of our people and our resistance," Hamas said.